Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Out-of-the-box source blueprints: S3, RDS, Relational & NoSQL DB...
 * Fing-grained Access Control for your applications (row and column-level)
 * Built on top of AWS Glue

+### AWS Data Exchange

+* AWS Data Exchange is a data marketplace with over 3,000 products from 250+ providers
+* AWS Data Exchange supports Data Files, Data Tables, and Data APIs
+* Consume directly into data lakes, applications, analytics, and machine learning models
+* Automatically export new or updated data sets to Amazon S3
+* Query data tables with AWS Data Exchange for Amazon Redshift
+* Use AWS-native authentication and governance, AWS SDKs, and consistent API documentation

+### AWS Data Pipeline

+* AWS Data Pipeline is a managed ETL (Extract-Transform-Load) service
+* Process and move data between different AWS compute and storage services
+* *Data sources can also be on-premises*
+* Data can be processed and transformed
+* Results can be loaded to services such as Amazon S3, Amazon RDS, Amazon DynamoDB, and Amazon EMR

+### Amazon Managed Streaming for Apache Kafka (MSK)

+* Amazon MSK is used for ingesting and processing streaming data in real-time
+* Build and run Apache Kafka applications
+* It is a fully managed service
+* Provisions, configures, and maintains Apache Kafka clusters and Apache ZooKeeper nodes
+* Security levels include:
+  * VPC network isolation
+  * AWS IAM for control-plane API authorization
+  * Encryption at rest
+  * TLS encryption in-transit
+  * TLS based certificate authentication
+  * SASL/SCRAM authentication secured by AWS Secrets Manager

 ## Deploying and Managing